Technically, it has been more than 100 days. (Monos offers customers a 100-day trial period with a no-hassle refund

-This same anti-microbial material is also used to comprise the included laundry bag, and two additional shoe bags, the latter being the best touch of "a bonus" that we've seen in a while.
+This same anti-microbial material is also used to comprise all the little extras,including the laundry bag, and two additional shoe bags, the latter being the best "bonus" that we've seen in a while.
 (I still can't tell you how much time I spend hunting around the house for a suitable shoe bag while packing.)

 In particular, the organizational layout is perhaps the most optimal interior we've seen out of all the suitcase brands that we own.
 Though the Monos inside is not too different from its closest competitor, the Away bag, there is an added interior zip pocket to the zipped compartment, lending additional storage.

 (These interior zip pockets are also our favorite things about the Muji suitcase, however, the Muji does not have a open compression system.)

-There’s also a built-in compression pad, though that's pretty much on par for the course these days from other suitcase manufacturers.
+There’s also a built-in compression pad, with compression straps, though that's pretty much on par for the course these days from other suitcase manufacturers.
+To get the most of a packing system, though, we'd recommend further using compressible packing cubes.

 Notably, the location of the laundry pocket sits on the divider between the two clamshells, instead of the foot and base of the suitcase, another popular spot for manufacturers to place storage for dirty garments.

-Most of the brand's leather accents, and its accompanying luggage tag, are vegan, which is a nice and thoughtful touch for conscientious travelers.
-Most of 2020 has left us a lot of time to ponder the carbon and environmental footprint travel generally leaves upon the rest of the world (and industry track record has not been good).
+Most of the brand's accents, and its accompanying vegan leather luggage tag, are a nice and thoughtful touch for conscientious travelers.
+The pandemic years have left us a lot of time to ponder the carbon and environmental footprint travel generally leaves upon the rest of the world (and industry track record has not been good).

-This is accompanied by YKK reverse zippers, and a TSA-approved combination lock, both of which are now a more standard offering that manufacturers have begun to include over the past few years.
+This is accompanied by YKK reverse zippers, and a TSA-approved lock, both of which are now a more standard offering that manufacturers have begun to include over the past few years.

 On the road and on a tropical island with Monos 🏝️